hanamimastery/jay_doubleu_tee/README.md

 ### Configuration

-To set encryption algorithm, you can configure
+To set encryption algorithm, you can configure several fields

 ```ruby
 JayDoubleuTee.configure do |config|